fureweb-com/public-google-sheets-parser/README.md

 })

 // 4.
-You can also pass  the name of specific sheet/tab if you want to get that instead of the first one. parser.parse(spreadsheetId, "Sheet2").then((items) => {
+You can also pass  the name of specific sheet if you want to get that instead of the first one. parser.parse(spreadsheetId, 'Sheet2').then((items) => {
   // items should be from the second sheet!
 })
 ```